How to Pass the Cabin Crew Assessment Day Group Exercise

 Now that you know what to expect from your group exercise, ask yourself the following questions:

-To get the 4 types of group exercises – role play customer service scenarios, one word cards, team building and prioritization exercises, including solutions and language to use get How to Become a Flight Attendant eBook
+To get the four types of group exercises – role play customer service scenarios, one-word cards, team building, and prioritization exercises, plus the solutions and language to use, get How to Become a Flight Attendant eBook

 Delivered to your inbox, you will get our monthly newsletter with the latest cabin crew recruitment events organized by Emirates, Etihad, and Qatar Airways worldwide.

 We hate SPAM.
 We will never sell your information, for any reason.